apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Atlanta scrambles to prevent water crisis from spreading**
+**Mediterranean Diet Tied to 23% Lower Risk of Death in Landmark 25-Year Study**

-You can read more about it [here](https://www.ajc.com/news/atlanta-scrambles-to-prevent-water-crisis-from-spreading/DY2DFAF3SZCAVEUYSHQ6G3PGH4/).
+You can read more about it [here](https://scitechdaily.com/mediterranean-diet-tied-to-23-lower-risk-of-death-in-landmark-25-year-study/).

 ## Requirements
 - Python 3.8